saltvedt/saltvedt.github.com/_posts/2013-08-06-searching-and-retrieving-with-vraple.md

 Right now it only manages to send you to DuckDuckGo and WolframAlpha, but in the future it could send you to Google Maps if you enter an address, or a look-up service if you enter a phonenumber.

 You can test Vraple for yourself at [Vraple.com](http://vraple.com).
+You can [view the source on GitHub](https://github.com/saltvedt/vraple).